-The Crossness Engines Trust, a registered charity, was set up in 1987 to restore the installation which represents a unique part of Britain’s industrial heritage and an outstanding example of Victorian engineering.
-A large part of the restoration work so far carried out has been done entirely by an unpaid volunteer workforce
+Crossness Engines Trust was set up to restore the engines which represent a unique part of Britain’s industrial heritage, an outstanding example of Victorian engineering.